 About Barbara

 San Antonio native Barbara Felix, is a multidisciplinary figurative artist of Black and Mexican descent.
 She received a BFA in Graphic Communication from Texas State University in 1991.
 Felix's TSU coursework fired her love of the human figure and inspired her work as an artist.
 Her artistic process was nurtured at the Honolulu Academy of Art late 1990s.
-She continued her art study after returning to Texas at the Southwest School of Art, receiving a Best in Show award in 2007 at the juried All School Exhibition.
+She continued her art study after returning to Texas at the Southwest School of Art in San Antonio, receiving a Best in Show award in 2007 at the juried All School Exhibition.
 She later earned a "Certificate in Drawing, Painting and Printmaking" from SSA in 2013.
 Felix also received a 1st place award for work from "The Color of Women" series, in 2019 at the [RE]Imagine exhibition in Round Rock, TX.